Felice Beato: Burma and later years

-From 1884 to 1885 Beato was nominated as the official photographer of the Nile Expedition led by Baron (later Viscount) G.J.
+From 1884 to 1885 Beato was the official photographer of the Nile Expedition led by Baron (later Viscount) G.J.
 Wolseley to Khartoum, Sudan, in relief of General Charles Gordon.
-Arriving in April 1885, however, he had missed the unsuccessful relief mission by three months and had to turn his attention to documenting the withdrawal of Wolseley's troops to the coastal town of Suakin.

-Briefly back in England in 1886, Beato lectured the London and Provincial Photographic Society on photographic techniques.
+Arriving in April 1885, however, he missed the unsuccessful relief mission by three months and had to turn his attention to documenting the withdrawal of Wolseley's troops to the coastal town of Suakin.
+Briefly back in England in 1886, Beato lectured to the London and Provincial Photographic Society on photographic techniques.

 He arrived in Burma probably in December 1886, after Upper Burma had been annexed by the British in late 1885.
 Much publicity had been made in the British press about the three Anglo-Burmese Wars, which had started in 1825 and culminated in December 1885 with the fall of Mandalay and the capture of King Thibaw Min.
 Beato, who had covered military operations in India and China, was probably attracted by the news of the annexation.
 While he arrived in Burma after the main military operations ended, he would still get to see more of the action, as the annexation by the British led to an insurgency which lasted for the following decade.
-This allowed Beato to take a number of pictures of the British military in operations or at the Royal Palace, Mandalay, as well as insurgency soldiers and prisoners.
+This allowed Beato to take a number of pictures of the British military in operations or at the Royal Palace, Mandalay, and photograph insurgency soldiers and prisoners.
 Beato set up a photographic studio in Mandalay and, in 1894, a curiosa and antiques dealership, running both businesses separately and, according to records at the time, very successfully.

 His past experience and the credibility derived from his time in Japan brought him a large clientele of opulent locals, posing in traditional attire for official portraits.
 Other images, from Buddhas to landscapes and buildings, were sold from master albums in Burma and Europe.

-In 1896, Trench Gascoigne published some of Beato's images in Among Pagodas and Fair Ladies and, the following year, Mrs Ernest Hart's Picturesque Burma included more, while George W. Bird in his Wanderings in Burma not only presented thirty-five credited photographs but published a long description of Beato's businesses and recommended visitors to come by his shop.
+In 1896, Trench Gascoigne published some of Beato's images in Among Pagodas and Fair Ladies.
+The following year, Mrs Ernest Hart's Picturesque Burma included more, while George W. Bird in his Wanderings in Burma not only presented thirty-five credited photographs but published a long description of Beato's businesses and recommended visitors to come by his shop.
 By that time, Beato's photographs had come to represent the very image of Burma to the rest of the world, which it would remain for decades to come.

 As his curios business developed, with branches in Rangoon, Mandalay but also in Colombo and London, he also acquired the Photographic Art Gallery in Mandalay in 1903, another photographic studio.
 In his old age, Beato had become an important business party in Colonial Burma, involved in many enterprises from electric works to life insurance and mining.